Surrey Opera: Company history

 Surrey Opera have gained a reputation for staging new or re-discovered operas such as the world premiere of Thelma by Samuel Coleridge-Taylor and Iernin by George Lloyd, not staged since its premiere in 1934.
 Their second world premiere production, The Life to Come was staged in September 2017.
 Composed by Louis Mander to libretto by Stephen Fry, it was based on E.M.Forster's short story "The Life to Come".

 Their third world premiere production, Madeleine, was commissioned by Surrey Opera for its 50th anniversary in 2020 from composer David Hackbridge Johnson, based on the true story of Madeleine Smith.
 Its performance was delayed until 2021 because of the COVID-19 pandemic.

+They performed, in May 2023, the UK premiere of Sense & Sensibility, the Musical (book and lyrics by Jeffrey Haddow and music by Neal Hampton), based on the novel Sense_and_Sensibility by Jane_Austen.

 In 2016 Surrey Opera performed for the Prince Of Wales and the Duchess of Cornwall at Minack Theatre in Cornwall.